Studio Light Moves: Residency & Sharing

-The 2pm sharing is immediately followed by Critical Encounter talk with the artists in conversation with Choreographer Mary Nunan and Immersive Technology producer Linda Curtin.
-This encounter invites everyone interested in dance, technology and media art to join the discussions.
+The open studio sharing is immediately followed by a Critical Encounter talk where the artists will be in conversation with choreographer Mary Nunan and immersive technology producer Linda Curtin.
+This encounter invites everyone interested in dance, technology and media art to join the discussion and explore the process and learning of this work in progress.
 Be part of nurturing conversations across the dance and technology community!

-This residency is a partnership with Dance Ireland and Light Moves.
-It awarded the artists a €5,000 bursary and 2 weeks studio space in Dance House Dublin following on from a two week research at Light Moves Open Futures residency lab in Limerick in June.
+This residency is a partnership between Dance Ireland and Light Moves.
+Artists were selected through an open call process and will receive a €5,000 bursary and two weeks studio space in Dance House Dublin following on from a two-week research at Light Moves Open Futures residency lab in Limerick in June.

 Studio Light Moves is an initiative of Light Moves Festival aimed at investing in and nurturing creative process and enquiry in dance, technology and screen-based dance practices.
 The Open Futures Residency is in partnership with Dance Limerick, Dance Ireland, Limerick City Gallery of Art, Digital Media and Arts Research Centre and the Irish World Academy of Music and Dance.
 Funded by the Arts Council of Ireland, Limerick City and County Council with support from Wriggle - Tech in Education.

 There is a Critical Encounter talk after this studio sharing, from 3-4.30pm- read more HERE.

 ABOUT VERSION 2.0